- Mode of study

-The course consists of five modules spread over three semesters, including an extensive research project in geoscience, environmental science or physical geography (see "Projects" tab above).
+The course consists of five modules spread over three semesters, including an extensive research project in geoscience, environmental science or physical geography (see the Projects tab below).

 Project areas range from applied and environmental geophysics to igneous petrology, volcanology, Quaternary environments, palaeoclimates, palaeoceanography, biogeochemistry, landscape ecology, sedimentology, structural geology, palaeontology, renewable and alternative energy, and petroleum geoscience.